Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -29.9 days of Texas Instruments is higher, thus better.
+• Compared with SPY (-21.3 days) in the period of the last 3 years, the maximum drop from peak to valley of -23.3 days is smaller, thus worse.

 MaxDuration:

-• During the last 3 years, the maximum time in days below previous high water mark is 602 days, which is greater, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum days under water is 197 days, which is smaller, thus better than the value of 318 days from the benchmark.

 AveDuration: